marcomancini1994/marcomancini1994.github.io/index.md

 ## Home
-I'm a research scientist for a startup, working on task-oriented voice multimodal assistants.
+I'm a research scientist for a startup, working on task-oriented multimodal assistants.
 I blog about Natural Language Processing and all the techniques I use in this field.

 ## Reach me wherever you want!